sk-classroom/AttackOnNetworks/README.md

 ```

 The robustness profile curve can be computed as follows.
-1. We start from a given network.
-2. Remove one node from the network.
+1. Remove one node from the network.
 The node is chosen by random, or based on degree, or betweenness centrality.
-3. Compute the proportion of nodes in the giant connected component.
+2. Compute the proportion of nodes in the giant connected component.
-4. Repeat steps 2 and 3 until no node is left in the network.
+3. Repeat steps 1 and 2 until no node is left in the network.

-To test your code, you can draw and see the robustness profile by using the example data by running a notebook in ./notebooks/draw_robustness_profile.ipynb
+To test your code, you can draw and see the robustness profile by using the example data by running a notebook in `./notebooks/draw_robustness_profile.ipynb`

 ## Task 2: k-core decomposition